Download CV

 • Defining the Epigenetic Landscape underlying the Regulation of ganglioside synthase genes in cancer

-• Potential Role of microRNAs in ganglioside mediated tumorigenesis
+• Potential Role of microRNAs in tumorigenesis

 • How Tumor Microenvironment contributes to metastasis ?